ptritchkov/ai_discovery_engine/ai-stock-discovery-engine/README.md

 The system is designed to:
 - Process 100+ news articles per cycle
 - Analyze 50+ stocks simultaneously
-- Generate recommendations in under 2 minutes
 - Maintain 70%+ prediction accuracy (backtested)

 ## 🚨 Risk Disclaimer

 This system is for educational and research purposes.
 All investment decisions should be made with proper due diligence and risk management.
 Past performance does not guarantee future results.

-## 🤝 Contributing

-The system is modular and extensible.
-Key areas for enhancement:
-- Additional data sources (Reddit, Discord, etc.)
-- Advanced ML models (transformers, reinforcement learning)
-- Real-time streaming data processing
-- Web interface for visualization

-## 📝 License

-This project is for educational purposes.
-Please ensure compliance with all API terms of service and financial regulations in your jurisdiction.
+This is not investment advice.